bibleup/docs/docs/src/guide/usage.md

 let bibleup = new BibleUp(element, options)
 ```

-**element** - This is the HTML element containing the bible references.
+**element** - This is the HTML element containing bible references.
 This could be the entire `document.body`, browser window or a particular element you want BibleUp to search through.

 **options**  - This is an object that should contain all BibleUp options and configurations.
 BibleUp options will be discussed on the next section.